 In fact, healthy eating is all the rage these days in the French capital.
 Organic “bio” cafes specializing in gluten and lactose-free dishes, superfoods and smoothies are popping up all over the place.
 Popular chains include Cojean, Café Pinson and Strada Café, amongst others.

 Physical exercice – another daunting prospect at this time of year.
 But it doesn’t have to be!
 Paris is, without doubt, one of the most beautiful cities in the world to jog in.

 From the picturesque banks of the River Seine to the cobbled streets of the Marais and gorgeous Jardin du Luxembourg, your options are endless.

 Fancy playing a team sport or staying indoors?
 Check our our article on Where to play sport in Paris.

 3. Save Money

 In Paris?
 Really?
-Yep. you live here already or you’re comng for a few weeks or months, there are plenty of ways to economise in the French capital.
+Yep.
+Whether you already live here or are coming for a few weeks or months, there are plenty of ways to economize in the French capital.
 Here are a few of them:

 4. Drink free tap water

 Always ask for tap water (“eau du robinet”) in restaurants.
 Keep a water bottle on you to take advantage of the hundreds of drinking fountains across Paris.
 Click here to see them on a map

 * If you want to go shopping, avoid the Marais and Champs-Élysées, which target rich tourists.
 Head to the flea markets instead, where you can grab all kinds of bargains.
 One man’s trash is another man’s treasure.
 Check out our full article on the Marché aux Puces de St-Ouen.